oonap0oo/small-Python-projects/README.md

 find the value and tolerance of a resistor based on the color bands.
 It uses the classes in class_color_code.py and prints color bands in color using ANSI escape sequences.

+## logistic_map_test_v2.py
+Generating a bifurcation diagram of the Logistic Map. using Numpy and Matplotlib